soyunchang/soyunchang/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
 I am a Ph.D. student in the Department of Political Science at the Ohio State University.
-My research focuses on international organizations, reform, international law, compliance, and health politics.
-In particular, I examine how scholars should conceptualize and measure institutional reform.
+My research focuses on international organizations, institutional reform, international law, compliance, and health/climate politics.
+In particular, I examine how scholars should conceptualize and measure institutional reform across international organizations.
 I employ a diverse methodological toolkit, including experiments, statistical methods, and machine learning.
-I am also interested how concepts are developed and measured into different proxies. # Write your biography here.
+I am also interested how concepts are developed, measured, and adopted into research design. # Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Before Ohio State, I completed my B.A. in International Studies and History at Boston College and my M.A. in Political Science and International Relations at Seoul National University.